 Students are typically packaged with a modest amount of federal or institutional student loans to meet their demonstrated financial need annually (see recent student debt information below).
 Federal student loans are required by law to provide a range of flexible repayment options, including, but not limited to, income-based repayment and income-contingent repayment plans, and loan forgiveness benefits, which other student loans are not required to provide.
-Federal direct loans are available to students regardless of income.
+Federal Direct Loans are available to students regardless of income.

-CMC Student Debt for Academic Year Graduates
+CMC Student Debt for 2022-2023 Academic Year Graduates

-The number of students who started as first-time postsecondary students and received a bachelor's degree between July 1, 2020 and June 30, 2021 = 294 Graduates who borrowed any time while enrolled at CMC Percent of graduates who borrowed Average cumulative principal per borrower Total principal borrowed Graduates who borrowed through the Federal Perkins, Federal Direct Subsidized and Unsubsidized, Federal Stafford Subsidized and Unsubsidized, Institutional, State, and Private Loan Programs 96 33% \$17,774 \$1,706,323 Graduates who borrowed a federal loan at any time including: Federal Perkins, Federal Direct Subsidized and Unsubsidized, Federal Stafford Subsidized and Unsubsidized loans 61 21% \$13,519 \$824,629 Graduates who borrowed institutional loans 73 25% \$8,090 \$590,573 Graduates who borrowed state loans 0 0% \$0 \$0 Graduates who borrowed private alternative loans made by a bank or a lender 4 1% \$72,780 \$291,121
+The number of students who started as first-time postsecondary students and received a bachelor's degree between July 1, 2022 and June 30, 2023 = 290 Graduates who borrowed any time while enrolled at CMC Percent of graduates who borrowed Average cumulative principal per borrower Total principal borrowed Graduates who borrowed through the Federal Direct Subsidized and Unsubsidized, Institutional, State, and Private Loan Programs 93 32% \$21,331 \$1,983,770 Graduates who borrowed a Federal Direct Subsidized and/or Unsubsidized Loan at any time 66 23% \$12,358 \$815,601 Graduates who borrowed institutional loans 74 26% \$8,338 \$617,032 Graduates who borrowed state loans 0 0% \$0 \$0 Graduates who borrowed private alternative loans made by a bank or a lender 9 3% \$61,237 \$551,137